Paul C. Gartzke

 Paul Coulter Gartzke (October 6, 1927 – September 25, 2009) was an American lawyer and judge.
 He served 18 years as presiding judge of the Wisconsin Court of Appeals in the Madison-based District IV court.

 Early life and education

 Born in Milwaukee, Wisconsin, Gartzke attended school in the neighboring community of Shorewood, Wisconsin, and graduated from Shorewood High School in 1945.
 Immediately after graduation, Gartzke enlisted for service in the United States Navy.
 He received an honorable discharge after two years of service and remained in the United States Navy Reserve until 1949.
 He attended Milwaukee State Teachers College, then graduated Phi Beta Kappa from the University of Iowa, earning his bachelor's degree in economics.
-He continued his education at Harvard Law School, where he received his law degree in 1952.
+He continued his education at Harvard Law School, where he received his Juris Doctor in 1952.
 He would return to school much later in life, earning his master's degree in judicial process from the University of Virginia School of Law in 1992.